 - All balconies and guardrails are to be inspected during a phase one inspection

-The purpose of the Boynton recertification program is to maintain the structural and electrical system integrity of a building throughout the life of the building, in order to protect the public health, safety, or welfare of its inhabitants.
+The purpose of the recertification program is to maintain the structural and electrical systems integrity of a building throughout the life of the building, in order to protect the public health, safety, and welfare of its inhabitants.
 The program is not intended to determine if the condition of an existing building is in compliance with the Florida Building Code, National Electrical Code or the Fire Safety Code.

 Threshold Buildings, any building which is greater than three stories or 50 feet in height, or which has an assembly occupancy classification as defined in the Florida Building Code which exceeds 5,000 square feet in area and an occupant content of greater than 500 persons.